guybedford/proposal-export-star-default/README.md

 ### 3. Dynamic wrapping

-The case for reexporting the defaut can also be extended to use cases where we want to dynamically generate a module wrapper exposing the same exports as another module, without knowing in advance its export names.
+The case for re-exporting the default can also be extended to use cases where we want to dynamically generate a module wrapper exposing the exports of another module, without knowing in advance its export names.

 Consider a use case such as an npm CDN, which allows shortcut URLs like `https://npmcdn.com/lodash`, which then expose a module at a full versioned URL like `https://npmcdn.com/lodash@4.17.2/index.js`.